MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 Using the Periodic Background Sync API, PWAs don't have to download new content (such as new articles) while the user is using the app.
 Downloading content could slow down the experience, so instead, retrieve the content at a more convenient time.

 > [!NOTE]
-> The periodic sync only occurs when the device is on a known network (that is, the network that the device has already been connected to before).
+> The periodic sync only occurs when the device is on a known network (that is, a network that the device has already been connected to before).
 Microsoft Edge limits the frequency of the syncs to match how often the person uses the app.

 ### Check for support